Introduction: Boba Fett Cardboard Helmet

 Here's a fun project for Halloween or just to create your own crazy Star Wars inspired creation.
-You can either download the files, print, trace and cut your own cardboard or visit my Esty shop and purchase the kit and I'll cut the pieces for you!
+You can either download the files to laser cut or print, trace and cut your own cardboard or other ~1/4''

 Note: Use gloves to avoid paper-cuts from laser cut cardboard (and hot glue).
 Sand the edges a bit for less risk of injury.